kdegeek/nextcloud-door-estimator/docs/NEXTCLOUD_AIO_SETUP.md

 - [ ] Admin interface accessible

 The AIO installation provides the same functionality as standard NextCloud but with the convenience and security of containerized deployment!

+---

+## 📄 Documentation Update Summary

+- Node.js v16+ requirement is now clearly stated for AIO container builds.
+- One-liner install command for Node.js v16+ in containers is provided.
+- Manual frontend build command for AIO containers is documented.
+- All relevant sections updated for clarity and reproducibility.